 - Garden Suite: These rooms are the standard hotel rooms but with added flair as it has its own private balcony where you can lounge around and enjoy the surrounding vista.

 3. Delectable food and settings

 You’ll find everything that you need when you stay in Club Paradise Palawan, and with that, you’re sure to never go hungry with the rich selection of dining options that they have:

-- Shack Bar: Conveniently-located next to the resort’s pool, you can quickly get refreshing shakes and healthy juices made from fresh topical fruits!
+- Shack Bar: Conveniently located next to the resort’s pool, you can quickly get refreshing shakes and healthy juices made from fresh tropical fruits!
 (Open 7AM to 6PM).

 - Sand Bar: Even more for your ease, the Sand Bar sits just by the beach where you can order drinks that can satisfy even the most discerning taste buds.

 4. Endless white sand beach